hyesunghaceoh/strategichospmergerdata/README.md

 # Description of Files (v1)

 This version contains the data used to implement the analyses in Oh et al. (2025).
-The original dataset was constructed at the hospital/year/quarter level prior to the widespread use of generative AI tools.
+The original dataset was constructed at the hospital/year/quarter level BEFORE the widespread use of generative AI tools.
 Post-publication, we expanded and refined the dataset to the hospital/year/month level, incorporating AI-assisted validation and corrections.
+Please read the description of v2 below.

 ---

 # Description of Files (v2)

-This version provides data on hospital mergers and acquisitions from 2010–2019.
-Use the script `collapse_strat_to_quarter.do` to collapse the data to the hospital/year/quarter level.
+This version provides data on hospital mergers and acquisitions from 2010 to 2019.
+We expanded and refined the dataset to the hospital/year/month level, incorporating AI-assisted validation and corrections.
+Use the do file `collapse_strat_to_quarter.do` to collapse the data to the hospital/year/quarter level.

 To collapse to the hospital/year level, first check whether your hospitals of interest were involved in multiple deals in a single year.
-If so, determine which deal(s) to retain based on the purpose of your analysis.
+If so, choose which deal(s) to retain based on the purpose of your analysis.

 ---